theWatermelonPenguin/Terminal-Builder/README.md

 ## 2. Try it out

-Refer to our [docs](./docs/) for detailed instructions on writing terminal JSON.
-Or simply copy the [`terminal.json`](./terminal.json) file from the repo root and place it anywhere within your project where terminal-builder (trmbuild) is installed.
+Refer to our [docs](./docs/) for detailed instructions on writing terminal.yaml .
+Or simply copy the [`terminal.yaml`](./terminal.yaml) file from the repo root and place it anywhere within your project where terminal-builder (trmbuild) is installed.

 Once installed, build the ui
 ```bash